JHerbeck-IDM/ClusterSim/README.md

 ## How to run the model

 Basically you just need to open up *Run_script.R*, modify the parameters listed below as you see fit, and source the Run script.
+The output will be the "population_summary" file.
+From this file you can extract the epidemic trajectory and summary statistics like transmissions per individual and generation time.

 Initial input parameters: